Ranked #1 Children's Hospital by U.S. News & World Report

 Neurosurgeon Shenandoah (Dody) Robinson, MD, together with our Cerebral Palsy Program team, carefully assesses each child to determine the nature of her leg spasticity, how she has responded to other treatments, her overall functioning, and her maturity and readiness to take part in rehabilitation after surgery.
 The child’s physical therapist (PT) is an important part of this evaluation process.
 The PT will evaluate the child's tone, flexibility, walking and strength, especially core and back strength.
 The evaluation will help to determine if the child’s spasticity is helping or impairing his function and walking ability.

 SDR itself usually requires a hospital stay of four to five days.
 It is done under general anesthesia.
 Our “single-level,” minimally invasive operation involves a small cut in the spinal cord to expose the nerve roots.
 Dr. Robinson then tests and selectively cuts the abnormal nerves to interrupt abnormal signaling between the spinal cord and leg muscles.
-After surgery, we watch children closely in the intensive care unit, giving strong IV medications to minimize pain and discomfort.
+After surgery, we watch children closely, giving strong IV medications to minimize pain and discomfort.

 If children and families can stick to PT faithfully, most children will have greatly improved strength and gait within six months.

-Read more about SDR evaluation, surgery and rehabilitation.
+Contact Boston Children's at 617-355-6008 for more information on SDR evaluation, surgery and rehabilitation.

 The future of pediatrics will be forged by thinking differently, breaking paradigms and joining together in a shared vision of tackling the toughest challenges before us.”